mvoto/merchant_on_galaxy/README.md

 - Given the read lines, defines sentences as questions
 - Given the rules, should be used as dictionary entries
 - Given the dictionary entries, could answer the questions
-- Given the answers, can output
+- Given the answers, can output correctly

 ## Ping me if you need